devneelesh921/Documentation/OT MS Understanding/Redis/Redis POC/README.md

 This guide provides the steps to install and configure Redis on Ubuntu.

+## Prerequisites

+- Ubuntu 20.04 or later
+- A user with `sudo` privileges

 ## Installation Steps

 ### Step 1: Update System Packages